-Should you have any questions or problems pleased contact us via email or phone firstname.lastname@example.org or 705-799-0062.
+Should you have any questions or problems please contact us via email or phone firstname.lastname@example.org or 705-799-0062.

 How to plant

-Check for roots on the pads after opening the parcel, if they have already developed, plant that part in to well-drained soil immediately.
+Check for roots on the pads after opening the parcel, if they have already developed, a plant that part into well-drained soil immediately.